atallison/go-collections/README.md

 This is a library to provide useful collection data structures and methods for Gophers.
 This library uses generics feature which will get available in Go officially on 1.18.

-## Usage
+## Concurrency

-All of the data structures are **not** concurrent safe by default.
+All of the data structures are **not** concurrent safe by design.
-The synchronization to avoid data race is the caller's responsibility.
+The synchronization to avoid data race is the library caller's responsibility.

 ## Prerequisites